A Partially Separable Model for Dynamic Valued Networks: Experiment Details

-To seed an initial configuration for $\bm{\eta}$, we implement $C = 20$ iterations of Algorithm \ref{partial_stepping_algorithm} where an MCMC sample size of $s = 100$ with $\text{CD}_n$ sampling is used for each time $t$, followed by another $C = 20$ iterations of Algorithm \ref{Newton_Raphson} where an MCMC sample size of $s = 100$ with $\text{CD}_{2 \times n}$ sampling is used for each time $t$.
+To seed an initial configuration for $\bm{\eta}$, we implement $C = 20$ iterations of Algorithm \ref{alg:partial_stepping_algorithm} where an MCMC sample size of $s = 100$ with $\text{CD}_n$ sampling is used for each time $t$, followed by another $C = 20$ iterations of Algorithm \ref{alg:Newton_Raphson} where an MCMC sample size of $s = 100$ with $\text{CD}_{2 \times n}$ sampling is used for each time $t$.
 The term $n$ is the number of baboons in this data, which is $13$.
-Subsequently, to refine the learned parameter, we implement $C = 10$ iterations of Algorithm \ref{Newton_Raphson} where an MCMC sample size of $s = 1000$ with $\text{CD}_{50 \times n \times n}$ sampling is used for each time $t$.
-In this experiment, we also let the maximum dyad value of diminution networks $m=200$, a moderate upper bound that is greater than the highest dyad value of diminution networks $\bm{y}^{-,2}, \cdots, \bm{y}^{-,28}$ constructed from the observed networks.
+Subsequently, to refine the learned parameter, we implement $C = 10$ iterations of Algorithm \ref{alg:Newton_Raphson} where an MCMC sample size of $s = 1000$ with $\text{CD}_{50 \times n \times n}$ sampling is used for each time $t$.
+In this experiment, we let the maximum dyad value of decrement networks $m^t=200$ for each $t$, a moderate upper bound that is greater than the highest dyad value of decrement networks $\bm{y}^{-,2}, \cdots, \bm{y}^{-,28}$ constructed from the observed networks.